University of Cincinnati College of Allied Health Sciences University Honors Program

 I graduated from Saint Viator High School in 2011 and decided to attend the University of Cincinnati because it was a place I could see myself succeeding.
 People often question my choice, wondering why I came to Cincinnati instead of going to a DePaul, Loyola, or other school in Chicago.
 I usually respond that I wanted to break out of my zone of comfort, be more independent, and that I have loved my decision every day thus far.

 I am a generally outgoing person and like meeting new people, but I also enjoy quiet times by myself to read, reflect, nap, or play video games.
 This can sometimes annoy some of my friends who, when I don’t answer my phone for a few hours, wonder what is going on with me.
 Some of my hobbies include swimming, spending time with friends, playing water polo, playing piano, and eating food.
 Recently I have really started to work more on my musical ability, trying to add in singing/songwriting to my repertoire.
-I am currently taking voice lessons through the College Conservatory of Music to improve this skill and to accompany my piano ability.
-In addition to these musical hobbies, I ran my first marathon last October, and loved it.
-Along with running, I have developed an affinity for yoga after taking a class through the UC Recreation Center last Fall.
+In addition to these musical hobbies, I ran my first marathon in October of 2013, and loved it.
+Along with running, I have developed an affinity for yoga after taking a class through the UC Recreation Center in Fall of 2013.
 I find that it helps me increase my flexibility, decrease stress, and (most notably) prevent injury during my marathon training routine.
 In fact, the only injury I had during my Fall training was an inflamed cuboid bone in my foot (sounds worse than it actually is) and knee pain, and these injuries occurred during the one week I wasn’t doing yoga!
 Coincidence?
 I think not!

-All and all, my experience so far at UC has been unforgettable and indespensible.
+All and all, my experience so far at UC has been unforgettable and indispensable.
 I have valued many experiences, good and bad, as they help to shape who I am.

-This blog is a sort of roadmap of some of the major experiences I have had through my college years thus far.
+This blog is a sort of roadmap of some of the major experiences I have had through my college years.
 I have included stories, pictures, and reflections to personalize you with them.
 I hope you enjoy!